 A team member presents project information during a team meeting as their colleagues listen from a conference table.

-How to manage projects and their 5 phases
+How to manage projects effectively

 2. Plan the project